kishanpatel789/kp_data_dev_site/content/posts/023_GitStash.md

 Dropped refs/stash@{0} (d32db6e265fd2c68d0291dfc222441a151eff6c2)
 ```

+Without `git stash`, you'd make a temporary commit on the `new-feature` branch, fix the bug on `main`, return to `new-feature`, and perform git gymnastics with something like `git reset --soft HEAD^` to undo the temporary commit. 🤢

+So just use `git stash`.

 **Scenario 2**: Oops, I'm working on `main`

 You start the day eager to start work.
 You make changes and are about to commit... only to realize you're still on the `main` branch. 😱